maiaiia/uni-lecture-notes/Sem III/PLF/PLF-Seminar I.md

 - `[]` : empty list
 - `[H|T]`:  split a list into the first element and the rest of the list
 ## Exercises
-1. Write a function that returns true if its first digit is even, and false if at least one is odd
+1. Write a function that returns true if a number's first digit is even, and false otherwise

 >[!Info] Mathematical Model
 >$f(N) = \begin{cases}N \% 2 == 0, N < 10 \\ f(N / 10) \text{ otherwise} \end{cases}$